WHAT IS THE PORCH LIGHT PROGRAM?

 The Yale School of Medicine is currently conducting community-based participatory research in three Porch Light communities to assess the program’s impact on individual and community-level health outcomes.
 The rigorous evaluation design includes a process evaluation including the careful tracking of program activities as well as a longitudinal outcome evaluation including individual interviews, qualitative case studies, community surveys, systematic observations, comparison sites, and archival data.
-Preliminary findings from the study will be available in 2014.
+Findings from the study will be available in 2015.

 THE FUTURE OF PORCH LIGHT